-The term 'Offshore Bonds' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Offshore Bonds' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Offshore Bonds are sometimes called offshore investment bonds.
 These investment vehicles allow individuals to gain control over what point they pay tax, to whom they will pay such tax, and how much they will ultimately pay in the end.
 These types of bonds are offered internationally from some of the mega global multinational life insurance firms like Britain’s Old Mutual International and Friends Provident International, Genarali Worldwide, RL360, and Zurich International.

 Such Offshore Bonds would not ever be domiciled in the United Kingdom or the United States.
 Rather they would be based in such offshore tax havens as Luxembourg, Guernsey in the Channel Islands, or the Isle of Man.
 More and more these days, international expatriates choose Dublin, Ireland for a domicile for these investments.
 This is because of the perception that Ireland offers tax efficiency and effective regulatory protection.